 Manages the Leadership PCI program, selects participants for each cohort based on yearly nominations, and organizes Leadership PCI events

-Oversees the committees that develop and maintain PCI’s quality and certification programs, including the Plant Certification Committee, Quality Control Personnel Certification Committee, Erector Certification Committee, the QA 2020 Vision Committee and Tolerances Committee.
+Oversees the committees that develop and maintain PCI’s quality and certification programs, including the Plant Certification Committee, Quality Control Personnel Certification Committee, Erector Certification Committee, the Quality Enhancement Committee and Tolerances Committee.
 The council is also responsible for administration of the T. Henry Clark Award.

 Formulates and administers the PCI Plant Certification program and develops quality manuals (e.g. MNL 116, MNL 117).